hokkanen/bessel/README.md

 The simulation calculates the root mean squared error for different values of $\beta$.
 The implementation evaluates the following sum in a single loop by $$\sum_{i=1}^{N}(x_i - \bar{x})^2 = \sum_{i=1}^{N}x_i^2 - N \bar{x}^2.$$ The sample standard deviation is then simply calculated by $$s = \sqrt{s^2} = \sqrt{\frac{1}{N - \beta}\sum_{i=1}^{N}x_i^2 - N \bar{x}^2}$$ after which the root mean squared errors are obtained by comparing these results to the exact population variance and standard deviation.

 The implementation uses a special construct for the parallel loops in [bessel.cpp](src/bessel.cpp).
 In the `c` branch (C example), this is based on a preprocessor macro, whereas the `cpp` branch (C++ example) is based on a lambda function, an approach similar to some accelerator frameworks such as SYCL, Kokkos, RAJA, and others.
 Either option allows conditional compilation of the loops for multiple architectures while keeping the source code clean and readable.
-An example of the usage of curand and hiprand and Kokkos random number generation libraries inside a GPU kernel are given in [arch_cuda.h](src/arch/arch_cuda.h), [arch_hip.h](src/arch/arch_hip.h) and [arch_kokkos.h](src/arch/arch_kokkos.h).
-Furthermore, in [arch_host.h](src/arch/arch_host.h), sequential host execution is implemented together with optional OpenMP offloading that is combined with curand random number generator and can be compiled with NVIDIA `nvc++` compiler.
+An example of the usage of curand and hiprand and Kokkos random number generation libraries inside a GPU kernel are given in [arch_cuda.h](src/arch/arch_cuda.h), [arch_hip.h](src/arch/arch_hip.h) and [arch_kokkos.h](src/arch/arch_kokkos.h) (Kokkos backend is implemented only for the `cpp` branch).
+Furthermore, in [arch_host.h](src/arch/arch_host.h), sequential host execution is implemented together with optional OpenACC and OpenMP offloading combined with curand random number generator and can be compiled with NVIDIA `nvc++` compiler.

 Clone the repo with `--recursive` flag to get Kokkos repo as well: